wikimedia/mediawiki-extensions-ContentTranslation/hooks.md

 ## mw.cx.translation.add

 Used to trigger the pre-translation for a source section.
 Source section id is passed as argument.
 Second argument is a string which explains what action is appropriate.
-Known values are: clear, click, mt-disabled, non-editable, restore, service-failure.
+Known values are: clear, click, mt-not-available, mt-user-disabled, non-editable, restore, service-failure.

 ## mw.cx.translation.change